jdee/settings-bundle/README.md

 Any string is valid for the value.
 It need not contain either or both the symbols mentioned.
-If it contains neither, the literal value of the format argument will be returned.
+If it contains neither, the literal value of the value argument will be used.
 This can be useful for including other settings besides the version and build numbers.

 ```ruby